The Life and Death of Colonel Blimp

-The Life and Death of Colonel Blimp is a 1943 British romantic drama war film written, produced and directed by the British film making team of Michael Powell and Emeric Pressburger.
+The Life and Death of Colonel Blimp is a 1943 British romantic-war film written, produced and directed by the British film-making team of Michael Powell and Emeric Pressburger.
 It stars Roger Livesey, Deborah Kerr and Anton Walbrook.
+The title derives from the satirical Colonel Blimp comic strip by David Low, but the story is original.
+Although the film is strongly pro-British, it is a satire on the British Army, especially its leadership.
+It suggests that Britain faced the option of following traditional notions of honourable warfare or to "fight dirty" in the face of such an evil enemy as Nazi Germany.

-The title derives from the satirical Colonel Blimp comic strip by David Low, but the story itself is original.
-Some regard the film as the greatest British movie ever made and it is renowned for its sophistication and directorial brilliance as well as for its script, the performances of its large cast and for its pioneering Technicolor cinematography.
-Among its distinguished company of actors, particular praise has been reserved for Livesey, Walbrook, and Kerr.
+One film critic has described it as "England's greatest film ever" and it is renowned for its sophistication and directorial brilliance as well as for its script, the performances of its large cast and for its pioneering Technicolor cinematography.
+Among its distinguished company of actors, particular praise has been reserved for Livesey, Walbrook and Kerr.

+The film was ranked 45th in the British Film Institute's 1999 list of the top 100 British films and 80th in Empire magazine's list of the 500 Greatest Movies of All Time.